Rafale’s capability to be boosted with HAMMER missiles under emergency order

 HAMMER or the Highly Agile Modular Munition Extended Range is a medium range air to ground weapons designed and manufactured for the French Air Force and navy.
 This would give India the capability to take out any bunkers or hardened shelters in any kind of terrain including mountainous locations like Eastern Ladakh, where a tense stand off is on between India and China.

-According to the original delivery schedule the first four Rafales were to reach Ambala by May this year.
+According to the original delivery schedule, the first four Rafales were to reach Ambala by May this year.
 All the 36 fighter aircraft were scheduled to be delivered by April 2022.
 The delivery of the first batch got delayed due to the COVID-19 pandemic.
 India has now sought for the delivery given the heightened tensions with China.

 The Indian Air Force's capability has been ramped up immensely, with the induction of the C-17 Globemaster Super Hercules and the CH-47 Chinook.
 The Indian Army's strike formations are now spearheaded by the T-90 tanks.